CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 - `CAF_CONFIG_PATH: /etc/sampleapp/config`
 - `CAF_APPNAME: sampleappgroup/sampleapp`

-Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_ElasticsearchAuditConfiguration` in the `/etc/sampleapp/config/` directory.
+Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_ElasticAuditConfiguration` in the `/etc/sampleapp/config/` directory.
 The contents of this file should be similar to the following:

 	{
 	    "hostAndPortValues": "<Elasticsearch_Cluser_Node_1>:<Port_Number>,<Elasticsearch_Cluser_Node_2>:<Port_Number>",